A two course nutritionally balanced hot meal is cooked on the premises daily.

 Should your child wish to have a packed lunch, parents are asked to provide a nutritious meal (in a suitable container).
 We like to encourage healthy eating and so ask that no sweets or chocolate are sent in.
-St Johns is a ‘Nut Free Zone’ which means we do ask that parents do not send anything into School in lunch boxes that contain nuts, ie. peanut butter sandwiches or nuts in muesli bars etc. If your child has a food allergy please notify us in writing.
+St Johns is a nut, coconut and sesame free zone which means we do ask that parents do not send anything into School in lunch boxes that contain nuts, i.e. peanut butter sandwiches, nuts in muesli bars, hummus etc. If your child has a food allergy please notify us in writing.

 Drinks brought for lunch must be in a screw-topped plastic container.
 Please ensure that your child has items that they can open themselves as there are only so many pairs of hands of help at one time!